 Texas Tech University

-Pre-Clinical Laboratory Science
+Pre-Medical Laboratory Science

 The Profession

-Clinical Laboratory Science professionals are highly skilled scientists who discover the presence or absence of disease and provide data that help physicians determine the best treatment for the patient.
+Medical Laboratory Science professionals are highly skilled scientists who discover the presence or absence of disease and provide data that help physicians determine the best treatment for the patient.
 Laboratory technologists and technicians play a crucial role in the process of providing personalized care.
 They generate vitally important data for identifying and treating cancer, heart disease, diabetes and many other health conditions.

-Clinical Laboratory Science professionals examine and analyze body fluids, tissues, and cells to identify bacteria, parasites, and other microorganisms.
+Medical Laboratory Science professionals examine and analyze body fluids, tissues, and cells to identify bacteria, parasites, and other microorganisms.
 They analyze the chemical constituents of body fluids, cross-match donor blood for transfusions, and test blood for drug levels to measure the efficacy of particular treatments.
 They also evaluate test results for accuracy and help interpret them for the physician.
-Every day, new advances in medical and scientific technology are creating more challenges and job opportunities in clinical laboratory settings, generating demand for Clinical Laboratory Science professionals.
+Every day, new advances in medical and scientific technology are creating more challenges and job opportunities in clinical laboratory settings, generating demand for Medical Laboratory Science professionals.

 Professional Schools